What Is a Content Relevance Score? How It Works and Why It Matters

 Citation → Your page appears as a cited source

-The critical insight: AI engines don't retrieve whole pages — they retrieve chunks.
-A typical chunk is 300–800 tokens (roughly one H2 section).
+The critical insight: AI engines do not retrieve whole pages.
+They retrieve chunks.
+A typical chunk is 300-800 tokens (roughly one H2 section).
 Each chunk is independently embedded and searchable.
-A 3,000-word page produces 4–8 independent chunks, each a separate citation candidate.
+A 3,000-word page produces 4-8 independent citation candidates.

-Platform differences: Google AI Overviews relies heavily on Google's search index and Knowledge Graph combined with grounding retrieval.
+Platform differences: Google AI Overviews relies on Google's search index and Knowledge Graph combined with grounding retrieval.
 ChatGPT Search uses the Bing index plus its own crawlers and internal embeddings.
 Perplexity uses its own crawl combined with vector retrieval and live browsing.
-The pipeline above captures the shared logic, but each platform's exact ranking signals differ.
+The funnel above captures the shared logic.
+Exact ranking signals differ.

 SignalPresentAbsentDifference